carstenbauer/JuliaHLRS24/exercises/Day1/1_cluster_onboarding/README.md

 1. Open a terminal in VSCode by either pressing `CTRL + ~` or running the command `Terminal: Create New Terminal`.

-2. In the terminal navigate to your copy of the workshop materials: `cd $SCRATCH/JuliaHLRS24`.
+2. In the terminal in the bottom, navigate to your copy of the workshop materials: `cd $SCRATCH/JuliaHLRS24`.

-4. Use `code -r .` to tell the VS Code session to switch into this active folder (such that you see the workshop directory in the file tree in the left pane).
+4. Execute `code -r .` to tell the VS Code session to switch into the active folder (such that you see the workshop directory in the file tree in the left pane).

 ## Using Julia